Characters of the Uncharted series: Jeff Wynis

-Jeff Wynis first appears in Uncharted 2: Among Thieves.
-He is Elena's cameraman.
-He is voiced by Gregory Myhre.
+Jeff Wynis first appears in Uncharted 2: Among Thieves, being voiced by Gregory Myhre.
+He is Elena Fisher's cameraman.

-Wynis, along with Fisher, went to Nepal to prove that Lazarević was alive, running into Nathan and Chloe.
-They then team up to find Shambala.
-After Nathan and Chloe investigate a temple with clues as to where the location of Shambala is, they return to find Wynis injured by a bullet wound to the abdomen.
-Drake, escorted by Chloe and Fisher, tries to carry Wynis to safety, but they are caught and Lazarević executes Wynis in front of Drake and Elena.
+Wynis accompanies Fisher to Nepal to prove that Lazarević was alive, running into Drake and Frazer.
+They then team up to find Shambhala.
+After Drake and Frazer investigate a temple with clues as to where the location of Shambala is, they return to find Wynis injured by a bullet wound to the abdomen.
+Drake, escorted by Frazer and Fisher, tries to carry Wynis to safety, but they are caught and Lazarević executes Wynis in front of Drake and Fisher.

 Salim

 Salim appears in Uncharted 3: Drake's Deception.
 He is voiced by TJ Ramini.

-After Drake defeats the henchmen in the desert ghost town, Salim, a Bedouin sheikh, comes to him on horseback and helps him escape.
+After Drake defeats Marlowe's henchmen in a ghost town in the Rub' al Khali, Salim, a Bedouin sheikh, arrives on horseback and helps him escape.
 After Drake is rescued, Salim tells him that the Atlantis of the Sands is a dangerous place and that Marlowe cannot be allowed to enter because of the evil within.
 Drake believes that she could use these powers to control others through fear, realising it was not treasure they were after.
 When Sullivan is rescued, Salim brings both of them to the open desert where the Atlantis of the Sands is located.
 Salim heads off and gets separated from Drake and Sullivan because of the heavy sandstorm.
 After Talbot is defeated and the Atlantis of the Sands collapse, Salim appears in time to save them.

-Nun
+Cathrine

-Nun appears in a flashback of Uncharted 4: A Thief's End.
+Cathrine is a nun that appears in a flashback in Uncharted 4: A Thief's End.
 She is voiced by Merle Dandridge.
 She is the foster mother of Nate and Sam after Cassandra Morgan's death.

-She is seen having a chat with Nate and shows anger when Nate attacked the children after his book was stolen.
-She soon tells him that he is the one to blame for it all.
-When she leaves, Nate gets to his brother, Sam.
-However, if she sees him, he has to restart.
+She is seen reprimanding a young Nate for attacking other children after a book of his was stolen, placing the blame solely on him.
+When she leaves, Nate sneaks out to see his brother Sam.
+While outside Nate's room, we see her speaking to a priest of the Saint Francis' Boy's Home about giving up on keeping Nate with them.
+But she never sees Nate out of the room.
+And so, Nate is able to get to Sam.
+The priest calls her "Sister Cathrine".

-Nun is not in Uncharted 3: Drake's Deception, however, she – and all the other nuns – are mentioned by Nate in the flashback about how he met Sully.

 Jameson

 Jameson (first name unknown) appears in Uncharted 4: A Thief's End.
-He is voiced and motion captured by Brandon Scott, and is the owner of a salvage company and Nate's boss.
+He is voiced and motion captured by Brandon Scott, and is the owner of a salvage company and Nathan's employer.
 He attempts to persuade Nathan to join him in an illegal expedition in Malaysia, but Nathan politely turns him down.
-At the game's end, Jameson sells his company to Elena Fisher, who bought it from him with their plunder from Henry Avery's treasure.
+At the game's end, Jameson sells his company to Elena, who buys it from him with their plunder from Henry Avery's treasure.